This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Where can I find black capped chickadees in Alaska?

-You can spot Black-capped Chickadees year-round in Alaska’s forests, backyards, and parks.
+You’ll spot Black-capped Chickadees across Alaska’s forests, parks, and backyards.

 Does Alaska have finches?